 Example 8.3 did not give a formal proof of the conclusion.
-The idea is to get you thinking about how induction works, not to provide a formal proof that it does.
-Once you wrap your head around it (it takes some people longer than others), you will believe it works regardless of whether or not you have seen a formal/complete proof that it does.
+The idea is to get you thinking about how mathematical induction works, not to provide a formal proof that it does (yet).
+Hopefully this example will help prime your brain for the proof that mathematical induction is a valid proof technique that we will give shortly.